bsara/react-fetch-it/docs/middleware/simple-cache-middleware.md

 // You can set globally if you DO NOT expect changes in options at runtime.
 // You would typically have this code execute via or in your main entry file.

-import { addUseFetchMiddleware } from "react-use-fetch";
+import { addFetchItMiddleware } from "react-fetch-it";
-import simpleCacheMiddleware, { UseFetchSimpleCacheMiddlewareOptions } from "react-use-fetch/middleware/simple-cache";
+import simpleCacheMiddleware, { FetchItSimpleCacheMiddlewareOptions } from "react-fetch-it/middleware/simple-cache";

-addUseFetchMiddleware(
+addFetchItMiddleware(
   simpleCacheMiddleware({
     // ...
-} as UseFetchSimpleCacheMiddlewareOptions),
+  } as FetchItSimpleCacheMiddlewareOptions),

   // other middlewares...
 );

 // ...